In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 In Exercises 5 and 6, determine whether you can use a normal distribution to approximate the binomial distribution.
 If you can, use the normal distribution to approximate the indicated probabilities and sketch their graphs.
 If you cannot, explain why and use a binomial distribution to find the indicated probabilities.

 A survey of U.S. undergraduates found that 37% of those attending in-state colleges would prefer to take a job in a different state after graduation.
 You randomly select 18 U.S. undergraduates attending in-state colleges.
-Find the probability that the number who would prefer to take a job in a different state after graduation is (a) exactly 7.
+Find the probability that the number who would prefer to take a job in a different state after graduation is (b) less than 5.
 Identify any unusual events.
 Explain.

 Verified step by step guidance